serverlessresearch/srk/lambdalike.md

 ```
 Note that you must set the `AWS_DEFAULT_REGION` environment variable if you have not already done so.

-Now you can invoke the function:
+Now you can invoke the function (If you are using a version 1 AWS CLI then omit `--cli-binary-format raw-in-base64-out`):
 ```
 aws lambda invoke --endpoint http://localhost:9001 --no-sign-request \
     --cli-binary-format raw-in-base64-out \
     --function-name echo --payload '{"message": "hi there!"}' output.json
 ```
-If you are using a version 1 AWS CLI then omit `--cli-binary-format raw-in-base64-out`.

 Check the output:
 ```